 David Underwood was born and raised in Columbus, Ohio.
 He earned his MFA from Florida State University in 1990, and began teaching art & photography at Carson-Newman University in the same year.
 He is now a Professor of Art, the Director of Art Exhibitions, and a former Art Dept Chairperson of the institution.
 Carson-Newman University has offered the BA Degree in Photography since 1980, and is an institutional member of the NASAD.

-In March and April of 2017, Underwood will hold a solo exhibition of new and recent photographic and mixed-media work in the Museum Gallery of Carnegie Hall, in Lewisburg, West Virginia.
-This will be his 29th solo exhibition.
+In March and April of 2017, Underwood held a solo exhibition of new and recent photographic and mixed-media work in the Museum Gallery of Carnegie Hall, in Lewisburg, West Virginia.
+This was his 29th solo exhibition.